Pax-0/user-song/README.md

 - Rename `config_example.json` to `config.json` and paste your discord bot token in the token variable.
 - Run `npm install` in the console.
 - Run the bot with `node index.js` *Or any other runtime you have installed.*

+# Requirements:
+- Python 2.7
+- A C++ compiler for your system.
+- NodeJS 8.0.0 or higher.
+- ffmpeg.